PolymerLabs/kaon-experimental/README.md

 ### Performance

+*This is a bit outdated as Chrome Promise performance has improved significantly*

 Queuing and de-queing microtasks has overhead.
 It's been measured to be in the low single-digit microsecond on desktop Chrome.
 This is pretty small, but in a large app there might be thousands of custom elements, adding up to milliseconds